Tony Fennell: Career

-After moving to the US permanently in the late 1980s, Fennell co-wrote with David Frank (The System) the track "If You Believe" for soul singer Kenny Thomas' 1991 Platinum album Voices.
+After moving to the US permanently in the late 1980s, Fennell co-wrote with David Frank the track "If You Believe" for soul singer Kenny Thomas' 1991 album Voices.

-In 1992 Fennell became the lead singer of UK band Ultravox and signed with EMI.
-He recorded the EP "Vienna 92" and co-wrote the album Revelation.
+In 1992, Fennell became the lead singer of UK band Ultravox and signed with EMI.
+He recorded the EP Vienna 92 and co-wrote the album Revelation.

-In 1995 Fennell signed a publishing deal with Japanese company Avex.
-While with Avex, Fennell co-wrote the underscore for the movie Within the Rock (Gary Tunnicliffe) for the Syfy Channel.
-Teaming up with Rod Gammons (Liberty X) and Bob Khozouri (Eternal), he co-wrote two songs for Jaki Graham's album Hold On and another for her album Real Life.
+Teaming up with Rod Gammons and Bob Khozouri, he co-wrote two songs for Jaki Graham's album Hold On and another for her album Real Life.

-In 1996/7 Fennell formed the band Luxx with fellow Englishman Ian Hatton (Bonham, The Honeydrippers) and signed with Push/BMG.
+In 1996/7, Fennell formed the band Luxx with fellow Englishman Ian Hatton and signed with Push/BMG.
 The band went on to record two albums: Luxx and Hyrdroponic and toured the US over a period of 4 years.